Better.com CEO Vishal Garg 'taking time off effective immediately' after firing 900 staff on Zoom call - NZ Herald

-The CEO of a mortgage start-up who fired 900 employees in a three-minute Zoom call last week is "stepping away" from the company.
+The CEO of a mortgage start-up who fired 900 employees in a three-minute Zoom call last week is "taking time off effective immediately".

 Better.com boss Vishal Garg, 43, has come under intense scrutiny after recordings of the meeting were posted online and picked up by media outlets globally.

-The company's board of directors sent an email to staff on Friday (Saturday NZT) saying that Garg is "taking time off effective immediately", Vice reported.
+The company's board of directors sent an email to staff on Friday (Saturday NZT) saying that Garg was stepping away, Vice reported.

-The board said it has also hired an outside firm to "do a leadership and cultural assessment".
+The board also said it had hired an outside firm to "do a leadership and cultural assessment".

+"Vishal will be taking time off effective immediately," the email says.
+"During this interim period Kevin Ryan as CFO will be managing the day-to-day decisions of the company and he will be reporting to the Board.

 "We have much work to do and we hope that everyone can refocus on our customers and support each other to continue to build a great company and a company we can be proud of."